Maluuba/docker-files/docker-nlp-toolset/README.md

 Get the NlpToolset (https://github.com/Maluuba/NlpToolset) repository and follow the set up directions for passwords and keys in its README.

 Here is the basic command to start the NLP Toolset.
-You can see the Xmx lower if you need to but 3g is recommended.
+You can set the Xmx lower if you need to but 3g is recommended.

 ```
 docker run --cap-add SYS_PTRACE \